 - Water is our most endangered and most precious natural resource.
 We must do everything possible to protect a sustainable supply of clean water for future generations.
 Pima County already has measures and plans for water use, water quality, and drought.
 We can do more.
 Example: Incentives for domestic rainwater reclamation.

 - The Rosemont Mine would be an environmental disaster.
 It would pollute our water, foul our air, and destroy sensitive habitats.
 Pima County must use every available creative means to delay it and ultimately to prevent it.
 We can provide good jobs without destroying our land, air, and water.
 (See Economic Development, below.)

 - One of the most effective ways to ensure a healthy local economy and strong community is to have superior, affordable education available to all.

 - I favor County investment in early childhood education, which has been shown to return such investment many times over by stimulating local economic growth and reducing crime, among other benefits.

 - The County can find ways to make higher education more affordable by supporting the Pima Community College system and by helping to create local citizen banks to mitigate crippling student debt.

 - Economic development without tax giveaways

 - I favor strong County investment in local businesses to provide local jobs and local infrastructure.
-When we spend tens of millions of dollars to pay outside companies to locate here, they contribute no lasting value to our communities, and we have no control over their success or failure.
+When we spend tens of millions of dollars to pay outside companies to locate here, we often recoup our investment, however we have no control over their success or failure.
 If the company folds or decides to move elsewhere, we lose our investment.

 - Our roads need repairing and rebuilding: Let’s invest in local construction companies to build up our roads and our communities.
 The PAYGO plan recently approved by the Board is projected to bring our roads up to acceptable conditions by 2030.
 We can do more to ensure our roads and other public infrastructure are safe and durable.
 Let’s find additional revenue sources without overburdening county taxpayers.